 I believe that we can all be better communications professionals by sharing our knowledge and resources.
 Here are some free templates I have created and some resources that I use on a regular basis.

-- Love them or hate them team building activities do work!
+Love them or hate them team building activities do work!
 They help to increase communication and connection in a team.
-Here is a Team building activities guide with activities that I use regularly in my team planning days.
+I have put together a team build activities guide with some of the favourites that I use regularly in my team planning days.

-- Whether you are a seasoned-pro or a novice its always good to remember the basics of great facilitation.
-Here is a quick cheatsheet of the traits you need to be a great Facilitator.
+Whether you are a seasoned pro or a novice it’s always good to remember the basics of great facilitation.
+I put together a quick cheat sheet of the traits you need to be a great facilitator.

-- Whether you hate it or love it, writing is part of most peoples jobs.
-To help ensure you’re on the right track download my quick checklist.
+Whether you hate it or love it, writing is part of most peoples jobs.
+To help ensure you’re on the right track, download my writing checklist.